oracle-livelabs/oci/oci-dns-traffic-management/lab2/lab2.md

-# DNS Zone and OCI Health Checks
+# Deploy a DNS Zone and OCI Health Checks

 ### Introduction